-Computers, smartphones, tablets, digital whiteboards, and visual learning platforms, like myViewBoard, can assist both the students who are participating in collaborative activities, as well as teachers who are overseeing collaboration-based lessons and trying to develop the teamwork skills of individuals within their class.
+Computers, smartphones, tablets, digital whiteboards, and visual learning platforms, like myViewBoard, can assist both the students who are participating in collaborative activities, as well as teachers who are overseeing collaboration-based lessons that develop teamwork skills.

-The framework can be used to adapt lessons – based on how students are reacting – and can also help teachers to identify whether there are common emotional responses within the room that may require further attention.
-This is when technology comes to play and solution like myViewBoard Sens can greatly help and reduce the guesswork part.
+The framework can be used to adapt lessons — based on how students are reacting — and can also help teachers to identify whether there are common emotional responses within the room that may require further attention.
+This is when technology comes into play and solutions like myViewBoard Sens can greatly help and reduce the guesswork part.

 All of this is achieved without the device storing any images of students, avoiding any potential issues linked to student privacy.

-CASEL competencies are five broad interrelated areas which form the foundation for social-emotional learning.
-Using the CASEL 5 framework, schools and other academic institutions can help students to develop the kind of soft skills and personality traits that will set them up for success throughout their time in education and beyond.
-So instead of simply teaching students how to pass their exams, it can offer them skills that will serve them well into adulthood and the workforce.
+CASEL competencies are five broad interrelated areas that form the foundation for social-emotional learning.
+Using the CASEL 5 framework, schools and other academic institutions can help students to develop the kind of soft skills and personality traits that will set them up for success in school and beyond.
+So instead of simply teaching students how to pass exams, it offers them skills that will serve them well into adulthood.

-Through the use of the CASEL framework, educators can create the conditions that are required for more equitable learning environments to emerge over time.
+By using the CASEL framework, educators can create more equitable learning environments.
 The development of these competencies can be further aided when both students and their teachers make effective use of relevant education technology.
 This can include computers, smartphones, tablets, digital whiteboards, screen readers, and even facial expression recognition technology.